Walodja1987/xns/test/Tests.md

 #### Functionality

+- Should return correct details
+  - Should return correct namespace string.
+  - Should return correct `pricePerName`.
+  - Should return correct creator address.
-- Should return correct details.
+  - Should return correct `createdAt` timestamp.
-- Should return correct values for SPECIAL_NAMESPACE_PRICE.
+- Should return correct values for `SPECIAL_NAMESPACE_PRICE`
+  - Should return "x" as namespace.
+  - Should return 100 ETH as p`ricePerName`.
+  - Should return owner as creator.
+  - Should return correct `createdAt` timestamp.

 #### Reverts